Before starting, please note:

 The prompt asks you to confirm its location and suggests [CDP folder]\TXT:

 Browse as necessary to the correct folder and confirm.
-You can rename and relocate this folder later in Settings.
+You can rename or relocate this folder later in Settings.

-However, updates to datafiles and presets will be set up to install automatically into [CDP-Folder]\TXT.
+However, note that any supplied updates to datafiles and presets will be set up to install automatically into [CDP-Folder]\TXT.

 This folder can be set later in Settings, if necessary.

-When you have finished, Soundshaper creates a default config. file Soundshaper.cfg in your Soundshaper6 folder:
+When you have finished, Soundshaper creates a default configuration file Soundshaper.cfg in your Soundshaper6 folder:

 All of these settings and other options can be viewed and edited on the Soundshaper's Settings Page - see Options | Settings (F5).

-Among the Settings stored in the config. file is an optional Project Folder.
+Among the Settings stored in the configuration file is an optional Project Folder.
 This can be changed at any time and used for saving or loading files.

-If you wish, you can edit Soundshaper's default settings and save these to an alternative config. file.
+If you wish, you can edit Soundshaper's default settings and save these to an alternative configuration file.

 WARNING!
 FOLDER NAMES IN SOUNDSHAPER